-Rapid conversion of ecosystems is projected to continue under all MA scenarios in the first half of the twenty-first century.
-Roughly 10-20% (low to medium certainty) of current grassland and forestland is projected to be converted to other uses between now and 2050, mainly due to the expansion of agriculture and, secondarily, because of the expansion of cities and infrastructure (S9.ES).
-The biomes projected to lose habitat and local species at the fastest rate in the next 50 years are warm mixed forests, savannas, scrub, tropical forests, and tropical woodlands, as Figure 1.2 illustrated (S10ES).
-Rates of conversion of ecosystems are highly dependent on future development scenarios and in particular on changes in population, wealth, trade, and technology.

-Habitat loss in terrestrial environments is projected to accelerate decline in local diversity of native species in all four scenarios by 2050 (high certainty) (S.SDM).
-Loss of habitat results in the immediate extirpation of local populations and the loss of the services that these populations provided.
+- 35 Rapid conversion of ecosystems is projected to continue under all MA scenarios in - 36 the first half of the 21st century.
+Roughly 10 to 20% (low to medium certainty) of - 37 current grassland and forest land is projected to be converted to other uses between now - and 2050, mainly due to the expansion of agriculture and secondarily, because of the - 39 expansion of cities and infrastructure (S9.ES).
+The biomes projected to lose habitat and - 40 local species at the fastest rate in the next 50 years are warm mixed forests, savannahs, - 41 scrub, tropical forests, and tropical woodlands (S10ES).
+Rates of conversion of - 42 ecosystems are highly dependent upon future development scenarios and in particular on - changes in population, wealth, and technology. - 44 Habitat loss in terrestrial environments is projected to accelerate decline in local - diversity of native species in all four scenarios by 2050 (high certainty) (S-SDM).
+Loss - of habitat results in the immediate extirpation of local populations and the loss of the - 47 services that these populations provided.

-The habitat losses projected in the MA scenarios will lead to global extinctions as numbers of species approach equilibrium with the remnant habitat (high certainty) (S.SDM, S10.ES).
-The equilibrium number of plant species is projected to be reduced by roughly 10-15% as a result of habitat loss from 1970 to 2050 in the MA scenarios (low certainty).
-Other terrestrial taxonomic groups are likely to be affected to a similar extent.
-The pattern of extinction through time cannot be estimated with any precision, because some species will be lost immediately when their habitat reduction and extinction provide an opportunity for humans to deploy restoration practices that may rescue those species that otherwise may be in a trajectory toward extinction.
-Significant declines in freshwater fish species diversity are also projected due to the combined effects of climate change, water withdrawals, eutrophication, acidification, and increased invasions by nonindigenous species (low certainty).
-Rivers that are expected to lose fish species are concentrated in poor tropical and sub-tropical countries.
+The habitat losses projected in the MA scenarios will lead (high certainty) to global extinctions as numbers of species approach equilibrium with the remnant habitat.

+4 (S-SDM, S10.ES) The equilibrium number of plant species is projected to be reduced by

+- 5 roughly 10-15% as a result of habitat loss over the period of 1970 to 2050 in the MA - 6 scenarios (low certainty).
+Other terrestrial taxonomic groups are likely to be affected to a - 7 similar extent.
+The pattern of extinction through time cannot be estimated with any - 8 precision, because some species will be lost immediately when their habitat is modified - 9 but others may persist for decades or centuries.
+Time lags between habitat reduction and - extinction provide an opportunity for humans to deploy restoration practices that may - rescue those species that otherwise may be in a trajectory towards extinction.
+Significant - declines in freshwater fish species diversity are also projected due to the combined effects - of climate change, water withdrawals, eutrophication, acidification, and increased - invasions by non-indigenous species (low certainty).
+Rivers that are expected to lose fish - species are concentrated in poor tropical and subtropical countries

-Changes in Ecosystem Services and Human Well-being
+16 Changes in Ecosystem Services and Human Well-being